 Let’s assume you’ve already embraced this advice, and are relatively comfortable maintaining your investment resolve.
 You also may be aware that investments concentrated in value stocks have delivered higher long-term returns than their growth stock counterparts.
-As Multifactor World’s Jared Kizer describes in a January 2019 post:

 “Value stocks have outperformed growth stocks by 4.8 percent per year over the period of 1927–2017.”

 But it’s also no secret that the value premium has been hiding for quite a while.
 At least in U.S. markets, value stocks have been underperforming relative to growth stocks for around a decade.